betckegroup/bem_software_challenges/README.md

-# talk_arc_tech_social_22
+# Software Developments for BEM – Successes, Challenges and an outlook to exascale
-Talk on experience with high and low-level languages at ARC Tech Social
+Our experience with BEM Softwawre Development